 Jitter is the variation in packet / information arrival time.
 High jitter, or high variation in delivery time, results in choppy voice calls or glitchy-sounding phone calls.

 Use our free VoIP quality test to make sure you have enough bandwidth and quality to support your VoIP system.
 Poor phone quality can quickly result in frustrated employees, poor client experiences, and revenue lost.
-Fusion is a full service business communication solution, offering everything from internet connection services to VoIP systems and advanced data security solutions.
+Fusion Connect is a full service business communication solution, offering everything from internet connection services to VoIP systems and advanced data security solutions.
 If you don’t like the looks of your VoIP quality test, contact us to build a flexible solution that works for your business and can grow or contract over time.